verge-io/docs/docs/product-guide/devpass-overview.md

 ## Resource Rules

-Rules define filter criteria to specify devices to include in a resource group.
+Resource rules contain filter criteria that determine devices to include in a resource group.
 Each rule can filter available devices based on a combination of attributes such as device name, vendor, slot, serial number; available fields will vary depending on the particular resource type (PCI, USB, SR-IOV NIC or NVIDIA vGPU).

 ### Auto Generation